Shepstone crowned Ceteway king

 The coming of Sir Bartle Frere to the Cape Colony as High Commissioner in 1877 was to change everything.
 Bartle Frere wanted to destroy the Zulu nation as a martial power and with the support of the army commander in the Cape, Lord Chelmsford, the British waged war against the Zulu nation in early 1879.

-When Shepstone went to visit the Zulu chiefsin 1878 he found them aggressive and similarly Frere was getting reports that missionaries in the border area were being intimidated by Zulu bands.
-In May a Reverend Filter of a community in Luneberg, in the disputed area of Utrecht, asked for help fearing that Zulus we intent on building villages close to his mission.
+When Shepstone went to visit the Zulu chiefs in 1878 he found them aggressive.
+Frere was also getting reports that missionaries in the border area were being intimidated by Zulu bands.
+In May a Reverend Filter of a community in Luneberg, in the disputed area of Utrecht, asked for help fearing that Zulus were intent on building villages close to his mission.
 In July, a Zulu band of 100 men crossed the border onto Natal and took from a police station two Zulu women who had fled from unhappy marriages and were seeking protection form the Natal police.
 Having captured the two women, they were then killed.
 In response to Bulwer’s protest at the killings Cetewayo offered £50 in compensation.

-What helped change Bulwer’s mind was the action taken by Cetewayo to close he roads into Zululand and the reports of Zulu bands massing in Ulundi.
+What helped change Bulwer’s mind was the action taken by Cetewayo to close the roads into Zululand and the reports of Zulu bands massing in Ulundi.
 A new military commander-

 The ultimatum given to the Zulus would mean the loss of their sovereignity